tingzhim/Game-Narrative-Speech-Recognition/README.md

   </div>

-We release game narrative datasets (GND) soon......
+We will release game narrative datasets (GND) soon......